AdityaGarg8/pve-edge-kernel-t2/README.md

 # Proxmox Edge kernels

+NOTE :- THIS REPOSITORY IS STILL A WORK IN PROGRESS, AND ANY INSTRUCTIONS GIVEN BELOW ARE NOT TO BE FOLLOWED, EXCEPT FOR THE [MANUAL INSTALLATION](#manual) INSTRUCTIONS, WHICH CAN BE FOLLOWED.

 Custom Linux kernels for Proxmox VE 7.

 #### Available Versions
 1. Linux 6.0
 2. Linux 5.19 **[EOL]**

-Older builds are still available at the [Releases](https://github.com/fabianishere/pve-edge-kernel/releases) page.
+Older builds are still available at the [Releases](https://github.com/AdityaGarg8/pve-edge-kernel-t2/releases) page.

 ## Installation
 [![Hosted By: Cloudsmith](https://img.shields.io/badge/OSS%20hosting%20by-cloudsmith-blue?logo=cloudsmith&style=flat-square)](https://cloudsmith.com)